AbhinavMir/Greek-Blackjack/README.md

 ## How to compile and run

-1. Navigate to the directory "pa2" after unzipping the files
+1. Navigate to the directory "pa2" after unzipping the files (pa2 = personal assistant 2 - redid a main helper code and forgot to rename a bunch of things, have to cleanup!)
 2. Run the following instructions:
    ```shell
    mkdir bin && javac -d bin *.java